Metso's rotary dryers are used in a wide variety of applications, especially in minerals processing.

 Direct rotary kiln dryers are the most versatile and simplest form of drying.
 The kilns specifications are determined by the material, how much drying, and how long must it be in the drying process.
 These dryers are suited for material that are not required to be isolated from a burning system.
 Typical direct rotary kiln dryers also run some level of oxygen in the system.

-If your application does require isolation or an inert atmosphere see Indirect
+If your application does require isolation or an inert atmosphere see Indirect or steam dryers.

 Important aspects to look at are:

 What is the material?

 What is the size and weight of the material?

 What is the maximum temperature?

 What is the quantity required to be dried?